Sinking of the Titanic: Passengers and crew in the water

 Lucy, Lady Duff-Gordon, recalled after the disaster that "the very last cry was that of a man who had been calling loudly: 'My God!
 My God!'
 He cried monotonously, in a dull, hopeless way.
 For an entire hour, there had been an awful chorus of shrieks, gradually dying into a hopeless moan, until this last cry that I speak of.
 Then all was silent."
 For some survivors, the dead silence that followed was worse even than the cries for help.
 Lowe and his crew found four men still alive, one of whom died shortly afterwards.
 Otherwise, all they could see were "hundreds of bodies and lifebelts"; the dead "seemed as if they had perished with the cold as their limbs were all cramped up".

 In the other boats, there was nothing the survivors could do but await the arrival of rescue ships.
 The air was bitterly cold and several of the boats had taken on water.
 The survivors could not find any food or drinkable water in the boats, and most had no lights.
 The situation was particularly bad aboard collapsible B, which was only kept afloat by a diminishing air pocket in the upturned hull.
 As dawn approached, the wind rose and the sea became increasingly choppy, forcing those on the collapsible boat to stand up to balance it.
-Some, exhausted by the ordeal, fell off into the sea and were drowned.
+Some, exhausted by the ordeal, fell into the sea and drowned.
 It became steadily more difficult for the rest to keep their balance on the hull, with waves washing across it.
 Archibald Gracie later wrote of how he and the other survivors sitting on the upturned hull were struck by "the utter helplessness of our position".